omoshee/aima-exercises/README.md

 ---

 ## 🚨 Warning:
-- Use at your own risk. **Wave Executor** is not responsible for any bans or issues that occur while using the software.
+- Use at your own risk. **Delta Executor** is not responsible for any bans or issues that occur while using the software.
 - Please ensure you are using it in compliance with ROBLOX's Terms of Service.

 ---